noahmtnr/ines-autonomous-dispatching/README.md

 ### Action Space

-We modelled action space to be a one-hot-encoded vector of the length of the number of hubs.
+We modelled the action space to be a vector of the length of the number of hubs.
 It illustrates that the agent can move to every other hub and itself (by waiting).
 The action taken by the agent is always a number that is equal to the number of the hub it is brought to.